loading...

 ABOUT THE AUTHOR

-Lenders require a closer look at the purchase when it includes more than the functional farm.
+require a closer look at the purchase when it includes more than the functional farm.
 They recognize that poultry houses have a track record of generating income and predictable cash flow, but cropland or pasture does not automatically contribute to a steady income.
 This is why payment requirements for extra land are higher.
 A larger down payment, often around 25 percent, is standard to secure the additional acres.
 For a conventional loan, this shows commitment and reduces the loan amount.
-For specific loan programs,
+For specific loan programs, such as FHA loans or other government-backed options, flexibility may exist; however, buyers

 Rectangle